1,000+ Opportunities

 2025 Celebrating ONE Immanuel showcases compassion, care, and community What do espionage, retirement living, and excellence in service have in common?
 They all took center stage at Immanuel's 2025 Celebrating ONE Immanuel event.
 Immanuel Vision Foundation

-Based on current listing details, eligibility includes: Nonprofit organizations in Nebraska and Iowa Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in Nebraska and Iowa.
+Confirm the full requirements in the official notice before applying.